 - Which plants like Epsom salts?

-- What is the best fertilizer for azaleas?
+- What is best fertilizer for tomato plants?

 - Can you put too much coffee grounds in your garden?

 - How much Epsom salt should I put on my tomato plants?